 Bestselling Author and Expert on Top Performing Corporations

-Jason Jenning's book, It's Not The Big That Eat the Small - It's The Fast That Eat the Slow, detailing his travels to top companies, was an instant bestseller, was published in 32 languages, and was named by USA Today as one of the top 25 books of 2001.
+Jason Jenning's book, It's Not The Big That Eat the Small—It's The Fast That Eat the Slow, detailing his travels to top companies, was an instant bestseller, was published in 32 languages, and was named by USA Today as one of the top 25 books of 2001.
 His next bestseller, Less Is More, based on his research of over 4,000 companies, revealed the secrets of the most productive companies in the world.
-His most recent book, Think BIG-Act Small, provides a study of the world's ten companies who managed to grow revenues and profits by ten percent or more each year for ten years.
+Next, Think BIG-Act Small provided a study of the world's ten companies who managed to grow revenues and profits by ten percent or more each year for ten years.
+Now, Jennings is back with The High-Speed Company: Creating Urgency and Growth in a Nanosecond Culture, a new book that reveals how to ensure your company’s success by changing faster on the inside than the world is changing on the outside.

 Think Big, Act Small